code

 Introduction

-During a penetration test conducted on a web application, a critical finding was discovered, allowing access to private Git repositories which led to further data exposure of highly sensitive files.
+During a penetration test, we discovered a critical vulnerability that allowed access to private Git repositories, exposing highly sensitive files.
 The web application permits authentication for doctors and patients and consists of sensitive medical information.

 How we Found the Critical Finding